mangata-finance/diagrams/README.md

       else l1_read is WITHDRAWAL
-        collator --> collator: Withdrawal validations (balance,token existence,...) collator --> collator: Burn token for user else l1_read is DELETE_PENDING_UPDATES
+        collator --> collator: Withdrawal validations (balance,token existence,...) collator --> collator: Burn token for user else l1_read is CANCEL_RESOLUTION
-         note over collator
-          This action is triggered from Gasp contract when dep/with is confirmed by the updater. end note
-        collator --> collator: Deletes all processed pending updates else l1_read is CANCEL_RESOLUTION
         note over collator
           This action is triggered from Gasp contract when cancelation is resolved.
 It will be resolved by comparing the reads.